A quiver invariant theoretic approach to Radial Isotropy and Paulsen's Problem for matrix frames: Introduction

 \item (\textbf{Matrix Radial Isotropy}) Assume that $\V_\F$ is a locally semi-simple representation.
 Then the following statements are equivalent: \begin{enumerate}[(i)] \item $\cc \in \rel(K_\F)$; \item $(\F, \cc)$ can be transformed into a RIF; \item $f_\F(\cc)$ is finite and is attained at some point of $\RR^n$. \end{enumerate} \end{enumerate} \end{theorem}

 We point out that a sufficient condition for $\V_\F$ to be a locally semi-simple representation is that any $d$ of the $N$ columns of the matrix $[X_1 | \ldots | X_n] \in \RR^{d \times N}$ form a basis for $\RR^d$ where $N=d_1+\ldots+d_n$ (see Lemma \ref{ex-gen-locally-semi-simple} for details).
+Such matrices are also known as full spark in the compressed sensing literature (see for example \cite{AleCahMix-2012}).
 For a more general version of Theorem \ref{RIF-thm-1}{(3)}, see the Quiver Radial Isotropy Theorem \ref{quiver-RadIso-thm}.